• Skip to primary navigation

 • Tweet

-Naturally, season mashed potatoes by simply adding butter beans.
+Season mashed potatoes naturally by adding butter beans.
 Butter bean mash is an easy and healthy way to enjoy creamy vegan mashed potatoes.
 This butter bean mash recipe is the perfect side dish for the holidays.
-Gravy recipe included.
+The gravy recipe is included.

 Butter bean mashed potatoes served in a bowl on the table and garnished with parsley